ranjitjhala/flux-tutorial/typ/ch07_externs.typ

 == Extern Specs for Enums: `Option`

-In the [chapter on enums](./04-enums.html) we saw how you can refine `enum` types with extra indices that track extra information about the underlying value.
+In @ch:04_enums on enums we saw how you can refine `enum` types with extra indices that track extra information about the underlying value.
+//
 For example, we saw how to implement a refined Option in @ch:04_enums:refined-option, that is indexed by a boolean that tracks whether the value is either

 - `Some` and hence, safe to `unwrap`, or
 - `None`, which cannot be `unwrap`ped.

 The `extern_spec` mechanism lets us do the same thing, but directly on `std::option::Option`.
-To do so we need only
+To do so we need only write extern-specs for

-1. write extern-specs for the _enum definition_ that add the indices and connect them to the variant constructors,
+1. the _enum definition_ that add the indices
+   and connect them to the variant constructors,
-2. write extern-specs for the _method signatures_ that let us use the indices to describe a refined API that is used to check client code.
+2. the _method signatures_ that let us use the
+   indices to describe a refined API that is used to check client code.

 === Extern Specs for the Type Definition